NIFTy-PPL/JAXbind/README.md

     )
 ```

-We have now defined all ingredients necessary to register a JAX primitive for our function $f$ using the `jax_op` package.
+We have now defined all ingredients necessary to register a JAX primitive for our function $f$ using the `JAXbind` package.

 ```python
 f_jax = jaxbind.get_nonlinear_call(